10 Best Yogurt Drinks

 Feature Tradeoffs: Pouches vs. Bottles

 Pouches dominate the kids’ category because they are lightweight, unbreakable, and easy to open.
-The best yogurt drink pouches include a recloseable cap, which means half-finished snacks can be saved for later without spilling inside a backpack.
-However, pouches offer less protection against being squashed in an overstuffed bag, and they are harder to recycle in some municipalities.
+The best pouches include a recloseable cap so half-finished snacks can be saved without spilling inside a backpack.
+The downsides are limited crush protection and recyclability challenges.

 Bottles, especially shelf-stable Tetra Pak or plastic bottles, are the standard for adult protein shakes.
 They stack neatly in a refrigerator or pantry and survive commutes better than pouches.
 The tradeoff is weight and space.
-A 12-count case of 12 oz bottles takes up noticeably more room than a flat box of 20 pouches.
-If you plan to carry one in a handbag or gym bag every day, verify that the seal is leak-proof and that the bottle fits your bag’s side pocket.
+A 12-count case of 12 oz bottles takes up noticeably more room than a flat box of 20 pouches, so verify the seal is leak-proof and the bottle fits your bag’s side pocket if you plan to carry one daily.

 Shelf Stability and Refrigeration